yashnarang000/talkingdiary2/plan.md

 - New stuff to do this time:
     - Try opensource llms / speech recognition models / text-to-speech models locally and then using it from cloud.

+    - Additional features such as daily mood analysis, monthly mood stats, and more.

 ## Building the modules

 - **Backend**: